Interlisp/medley/README.md

 $ cd medley
 $ ./run-medley <SYSOUT-file-name>
 ```

-Once the system comes up, give it a few seconds to initialize.

 The first time the system is run it loads the system image that comes
 with the system.
 When you exit the system (or "do a `SaveVM`" menu
 option) the state of your machine is saved in a file named